 - Visual Character: Supports the goals and visual design character and/or level of screening expressed in these Landscape Standards and in the Landscape Design Guidelines.
 This includes consideration of density, heights, appearance, and types of planting and screening. - Safety/Security: The design must ensure the safety and security of the traveling public.
 The design shall not create a condition that would constitute a current or future wildlife hazard attractant. - Maintainability: The design can be maintained per these Landscape Standards and/or other industry-standard, best management practices.
-Both short-term and long-term maintenance must be considered. - Environmental: The design shall meet or exceed all relevant federal, state, and local environmental regulations. - Interlocal Agreement (ILA): The design must be consistent with II A commitments. - Tree Removal: The design and intention most follow SEA's Tree Stewardship Standards.
+Both short-term and long-term maintenance must be considered. - Environmental: The design shall meet or exceed all relevant federal, state, and local environmental regulations. - Interlocal Agreement (ILA): The design must be consistent with ILA commitments. - Tree Removal: The design and intention most follow Tree Replacement requirements.